 - If you don’t find marsala wine, you can get creative and use other flavoured liquors: cognac, port wine or amaretto could go well.
 Just don’t forget that this dessert is meant for adults as it contains coffee and alcohol.

-- 2 medium peaches peeled and chopped
+- 2 medium peaches, peeled and chopped

 - 1 tbs brown sugar

-- 150 g 1 cup raspberries
+- 1 cup / 150 g raspberries

 - 3 tbs marsala wine

-- 500 g 17.6 oz mascarpone cheese
+- 2 cups/ 500 g mascarpone cheese

-- 100 g 7/8 cup powdered sugar
+- 7/8 cup / 100 g powdered sugar

-- 150 ml 2/3 cup strong coffee
+- 2/3 cup / 150 ml strong coffee

-- 60 ml 4 tbs milk
+- 4 tbs / 60 ml milk

-- To decorate: 2 sliced peaches
+- 2 peaches, sliced

-In a small saucepan combine peaches, sugar and 1 tbs marsala wine.
+- In a small saucepan combine peaches, sugar and 1 tbs marsala wine.
 Place it over medium heat, stir occasionally and bring to boil.
 Lower the heat and let simmer for 4-5 minutes to thicken a bit.
 Shortly before removing the pan from the heat, add the raspberries and stir until combined.
 Let the mixture cool until room temperature before using it in the frosting.

-In a large mixing bowl using an electric mixer beat together mascarpone and powdered sugar.
+- In a large mixing bowl using an electric mixer beat together mascarpone and powdered sugar.
 Little by little add the fruit mixture (cooled until room temperature).
 Continue beating until absorbed.

-In a soup plate combine coffee, 2 tbs marsala wine and milk.
+- In a soup plate combine coffee, 2 tbs marsala wine and milk.
 Stir until homogeneous.

-Dip shortly the ladyfingers in the coffee mixture and arrange them on the bottom of a rectangular pan.
+- Dip shortly the ladyfingers in the coffee mixture and arrange them on the bottom of a rectangular pan.
 Spread some of the frosting on top (depending on how many layers you will be making it can be 1/2 or 1/3 of the whole quantity).
 Optionally sprinkle some grated chocolate over the frosting.
 Continue the same process until using all ladyfingers and frosting.

-Cover the pan with film or with aluminium foil and transfer to the fridge.
+- Cover the pan with film or with aluminium foil and transfer to the fridge.
 Let sit for 6-8 hours or overnight.

-Decorate with peach slices before serving.
+- Decorate with peach slices and white chocolate shaves before serving.